nav248/PYKV_Project/README.md

 Ensures no data loss after crash

-⚠️ Limitations
+-->Limitations

-Single-node system
+1.Single-node system

-No authentication
+2.No authentication

-No TTL support
+3.No TTL support

-Conclusion:
+-->Conclusion:

 PyKV demonstrates core backend concepts such as caching, persistence, recovery, and concurrency, making it a strong foundation for understanding real-world key-value storage systems.